 A "baskets!" hack for broken dresser drawers #Do It Yourself#baskets moment#before and after#dresser#makeover August 21 | Megan Finley Horowitz meggyfin Ever have a drawer malfunction on an awesome dresser?
 I have met that sad fate, and my faithful, trusty, and much loved dresser was out on the curb by end of day.
 Oh, if only I had half the brains of Offbeat Homie Tess, who totally had a "baskets!" moment with this dresser drawer makeover.
 And, in true Offbeat Homie style, her cats help model this re-model… Tess explains her before and after makeover: Spray paint makeover on a beat-up cabinet.
 One of the top drawers was broken so I replaced them with baskets.
 Not bad for my first adventure with spray paint (I think)!
 Not bad at all, Tess.
 I love the color, and I LOVE the idea of filling your broken cabinet space with baskets.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS School-friendly closed toe slip-on shoes for toddlers and kids NEXT Matching spice jars: pretty & awesome or stupidest idea evar?
 Show/Hide comments [ 15 ] .. a literal baskets moment!
 6 agree Reply That looks awesome!
 I love using baskets for storage, as does our cat 😉 1 agrees Reply I wonder if this would look stupid to replace bottom drawers on a large dresser….
 Reply Not if you chose baskets with some look of weight to them, or added something to the baskets to give them that feeling.
 I think this only works with modern designs, but maybe one of the cloth baskets with a large, metal, circular handle?
 Or even something with an industrial, corrugated metal look.
 2 agree Reply Actually, after seeing this post I sawed off the bottom…lip? whatever you call that piece of wood that is normally underneath the drawer (the drawer that should go in there is broken) and so far the whole thing hasn't collapsed.
 I don't know if that'd work for most chests, though.
 Edit: mine was just one big drawer, not 2 Reply This could not be more perfect.
 My daughter's cherrywood dresser has warped so much the middle drawers not longer fit.
 We bought it less than a year ago.
 So glad I found this!
 Reply Old bookshelves can also be given new life this way.
 For years in undergrad I put all my clothes in baskets on collapsible shelves, instead of buying an expensive dresser.
 Made moving SO much easier!
 2 agree Reply I'm going to have to see if I can find baskets that will work when the support slats have broken.
 This may be the perfect fix for my dresser!
 Reply I fixed a dresser we didn't like any more by turning it into a cabinet with shelves and attaching a curtain to the front: http://annabelvita.com/2012/05/24/turning-a-dresser-into-a-cabinet/ Reply Lightbulb moment.
 I could do something like this with a crappy old nightstand.
 Fucking baskets!
 Reply I so did this last year!
 I was driving home and saw a dresser on the side of the road with a "free" sign on it.
 So i loaded the bad boy up, fixed it up.
 It was missing it's middle drawers so I put trays in them (they were long but short drawers).
 1 agrees Reply My dresser has a broken top drawer that is just stuck in there I may try this out I just wonder where I can get baskets that aren't to tall because the drawer is kind of shallow.
 1 agrees Reply You could use trays.
 I'm thinking specifically of the shallow ones you can find at JoAnn's/Hobby Lobby.
 Reply Great minds think alike!
 I just did this to the Ikea TV stand DH put together wrong.
 We have had it for almost 2 years and the drawers never really worked.
 We went to TJ Max and Marshall's for baskets, with a tape measure.
 Micheal's had a ton as well although not for quite as cheap.
 Reply Love, love, LOVE this idea.
 It's purdy and you don't have to be a craft savant to complete it… and it's cat approved too!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.